• Blog

 May's House

-I booked a single room with private bathroom.
+I booked a single room with a private bathroom.
 The room was small but there was enough space for everything, and the bed was comfortable.

 May's House bed